infusion-code/powerbi-ng2/README.md

         ]
     })
 ```
-> Note: If you use this module in conjunction with Universal, make sure to include PowerBIModule before UniversalModule as there is a conflict between
-> the standard ng http module imported by it and the ony used by Universal.
-See [https://github.com/angular/universal-starter/issues/167](https://github.com/angular/universal-starter/issues/167) and (https://github.com/angular/universal/issues/536#issuecomment-247762794)[https://github.com/angular/universal/issues/536#issuecomment-247762794] for more information.
+> <b>Note:</b> If you use this module in conjunction with Universal, make sure to include PowerBIModule before UniversalModule as there is a conflict between the standard ng http module imported by it and the ony used by Universal.
+See [https://github.com/angular/universal-starter/issues/167] and [https://github.com/angular/universal/issues/536#issuecomment-247762794] for more information.

 Use the various components inside your ng2 components.
 Use the ReportsListService to get a list of available reports from your workspace for navigation purposes and to get embed tokens for a particular report (alternatives, you can use the ReportsList component for that purpose).